davidusb-geek/emhass/docs/develop.md

 ## Step 1 - Fork

-_With your preferred git tool of choice:_
+_With your preferred Git tool of choice:_
 Fork the EMHASS github repository into your own account, then clone the forked repository into your local development platform. (ie. PC or Codespace)

 ## Step 2 - Develop